inet-framework/inet-showcases/docs/visualizer/datalinkactivity/index.md

 <video autoplay loop controls onclick="this.paused ? this.play() : this.pause();" width="900" height="651" src="Filtering_v0613.m4v"></video>

 It also is possible to filter for network nodes.
 For the following example, let's assume we want to display traffic between the hosts `source1` and `destination1` only, along the path `etherSwitch1`, `etherSwitch4` and `etherSwitch2`.
 To this end, we set the visualizer's `nodeFilter` parameter by using the following line (note the curly brace syntax used for specifying numeric substrings).

 ``` {.snippet}
 *.visualizer.*.dataLinkVisualizer.nodeFilter = "source1 or etherSwitch{1,4,2} or destination1"
 ```

-This what it looks like when we run the simulation:
+This is what it looks like when we run the simulation:

 <video autoplay loop controls onclick="this.paused ? this.play() : this.pause();" width="900" height="651" src="Filtering2_v0613.m4v"></video>

 As you can see, visualization allows us to follow the ping packets between `source1` and `destination1`.
 Note, however, that ping traffic between the two other hosts, `source2` and `destination2`, also activates the visualization on the link between `etherSwitch1` and `etherSwitch4`.

 ## Visualizing Data Link Activity in a Mobile Ad-Hoc Network